sberrevoets/scottberrevoets.com/content/2024-11-20-testing-code-coverage.md

 [Infrastructure]: {filename}2024-11-19-testing-infrastructure.md

 Most people will say that code coverage is a measure of how well-tested your code is.
-However, it's better to say it's a measure of how _untested_ a codebase is.
-For example:
+I prefer to say it's a measure of how _untested_ a codebase is.
+Take this example:

 ```swift
 func myFunction(input: Int) -> String {